jamesaustinmiley/Ticket-Lifecycle/README.md

 <br />

 <p>
 Log back into osTicket as Jane and work the ticket to completion.
+You determine the online banking system outage was caused by a configuration issue which is resolved after a restart of the system.
 </p>
 <p>
 <img src="https://imgur.com/E8j60we.png" alt="Open Ticket"/>